hashicorp/nomad-guides/README.md

 These may include use cases installing Nomad in cloud services via Terraform, or within virtual environments using Vagrant, or running Nomad in a local development mode.

+## application-deployment
+This area will contain instructions and gudies for deploying applications on Nomad

+## operations
+This area will contain instructions for operating Nomad.
+This includes topics such as configuring Sentinel policies, namespaces, ACLs etc.

+## vault-examples
+This area contains examples and guides for deploying secrets (from Vault) into your Nomad applications.

 ### Contributing
 We welcome contributions and feedback!
 For guide submissions, please see [the contributions guide](CONTRIBUTING.md)